Table of Contents

 4. Defending Against Fraud

-Payment fraud is always possible with manual invoice processing, but AI-powered invoice processing eliminates much of the risk as you can extract relevant data.
+Payment fraud is always possible with manual invoice processing, but AI-powered invoice processing with three-way matching eliminates much of the risk as you can extract relevant data.
 In addition, committing fraud is far more difficult if only the proper individuals have access to the relevant resources, such as approving invoices and processing payments.

 Reports based on this information can help you make educated business choices that will positively impact your company’s productivity and bottom line.